-- Demonstrate an understanding of statistical inference and probabilistic reasoning as applied to psychology.
+- Apply statistical inference and probabilistic reasoning to problems in psychology.

-- Demonstrate an understanding of how the scientific method is applied to sound research design in psychology.
+- Apply the scientific method to sound research design in psychology.

-- Demonstrate an ability to communicate psychological concepts clearly and effectively in writing.
+- Communicate psychological concepts clearly and effectively in writing.

-- Demonstrate an ability to use American Psychological Association citation style, construct written reports conforming to APA style, and avoid plagiarism.
+- Use American Psychological Association citation style and construct written reports conforming to APA style.